mtrivs/MergeHelper/README.md

 # MergeHelper
 MergeHelper is a python helper script that uses the [binmerge](https://github.com/putnam/binmerge) Python script by [@Putnam](https://github.com/putnam) to batch convert multi-track BIN files to a single BIN/CUE pair.
 This is commonly needed for PSX disc images with multiple tracks and works great for ReDump sets, but can be used in other applications where a single BIN/CUE pair is desired.
 ## Features
-- Detects cue files containing more than one BIN file and merges them into a single BIN/CUE pair.
+- Automatically detects CUE files referencing multiple BIN files and merges them into a single BIN/CUE pair.
-- Supports spaces and special characters in folder and file names.
+- Fully supports folder and file names containing spaces or special characters.
-- Moves original BIN/CUE files to a new 'orig' folder before performing the merge operation.
+- Creates a backup of original BIN/CUE files in a dedicated `orig` folder before performing merge operations.
-- Error handling to stop/revert processing upon errors (see [Safety Considerations](#safety) below).
+- Includes robust error handling to halt or revert processing in case of issues (refer to [Safety Considerations](#safety)).
-- Colorized terminal output and detailed logging options.
+- Provides colorized terminal output for better readability and detailed logging options for troubleshooting.
-- Recursively scans directories under `GAMEROOT` to locate BIN/CUE files, even in nested subdirectories.
+- Recursively scans all subdirectories under `GAMEROOT` to locate BIN/CUE files, ensuring compatibility with complex folder structures.
-- Cross platform!
+- Accurately parses CUE files to identify discs with multiple BIN files.
+- Designed for cross-platform compatibility, ensuring functionality on Windows, macOS, and Linux systems.

 ## Deprecation Notice
-The Bash version of MergeHelper is now deprecated in favor of the Python version.
-The Python script provides enhanced functionality, including recursive directory scanning, better error handling, and improved logging.
-Users are encouraged to transition to the Python version for future use.
-The instructions below focus on the Python version.
+The Bash version of MergeHelper has been deprecated in favor of the Python version.
+Since BinMerge itself is a Python script, the Bash version requires Python to function and lacks cross-platform compatibility.
+The Python version offers significant enhancements, including recursive directory scanning, robust error handling, and improved logging.
+Users are strongly encouraged to transition to the Python version for continued support and better functionality.
+The instructions provided below focus exclusively on the Python version.

 # Quick Start Guide
 Follow these steps to get started with MergeHelper:
 1. **Ensure Python is Installed**
    Verify that Python 3 is installed on your system.
 If Python is not installed, download and install it from the [official Python website](https://www.python.org/downloads/).